(Inspired by the “The CEO Action for Diversity & Inclusion™”)

 The signatories above have committed to supporting the following pledge within their workplaces.
 Where companies have already implemented one or several of the commitments, the signed commit to support other companies in doing the same.

 How the Pledge Works

-A CEO signs the pledge on behalf of their company.
+A CEO or designated executive signs the pledge on behalf of their company.
 Well done!
 This is the start of a path towards a more inclusive outdoor industry.

 The company will be assigned a partner from the Steering Committee above to act as a liaison between the company and the pledge.

 The company identifies a single representative for communication between the company and the pledge.

 Get to know each other!
 You might consider an onboarding phone call with the partner to share company culture, hopes and dreams, fears, and a favorite outdoor experience or two.

 The company meets internally to identify opportunities for growth and programs for consideration over the next year.
 This is the magic sauce, so to speak.
 Think measurables.
 In a year’s time, how will you know that your company is measurably different in its culture?
 What about five years?

 We recommend the company share their plans with the Steering Committee partner for feedback and/or revision.
 The partner is encouraged to reach out to other members of the Steering Committee to bring in more perspectives.